net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 1. try to reproduce the problem that you ran into (note that journaling makes the game slow as it writes lots of data to disk);
 1. if you are successful in reproducing the problem, send us the relevant `*.log` files and the `JOURNAL.*` file found in your `glog\Principia` directory.

 Don't forget to deselect `Record journal (starts on load)` or your game will be slow forever.
-The journal does not contain any personally identifiable information other than the names and configuration of your vessels and celestials.
+The journal does not contain any personally identifiable information other than the name of your machine, and the names and configuration of your vessels and celestials.

 # Known bugs